mariettepeutz/bioe231fp/README.md

 ## Collaborator Contributions
 - Smrithi Surender: Led the main data sourcing efforts, conducted literature reviews, and assisted with code development and testing.

-- Kate Barouch: Led the main coding efforts, contributed to rigorous testing and debugging, reviewed code documentation for JBrowse, and provided support with literature review.
+- Kate Barouch: Led the main coding efforts, contributed to  testing and debugging, reviewed code documentation for JBrowse, and assisted with literature review.

 - Mariette Peutz: Led literature review, contributed to data sourcing efforts, and assisted with with code development and testing.